Dry Skin vs Dehydrated Skin: How To Tell The Difference - Skin Alchemy

 What is Dehydrated Skin?

-Signs & symptoms
+Signs & Symptoms

 • Tightness after cleansing; a “thirsty,” taut feel

-Common causes
+Common Causes

-• Low humidity, air travel, heaters/AC
+• Low humidity, air travel, heaters, or air conditioning

 • Overuse of strong actives or exfoliants